blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

 > 💡 As the syntax and validations of Block Schemas are closely related to Entity Types, they have the same `kind` for now.
 We would introduce a distinct `"blockSchema"` kind to make the distinction clear if there were a need for the two kinds of schemas to diverge.

 One clear difference in the new system is that properties are no longer named arbitrarily.
-Every Block Schema property must be a Property Type URI, which means semantic meaning is attached to every key.
+Every Block Schema property must be a Property Type URL, which means semantic meaning is attached to every key.

 This, as mentioned previously, allows for a greater level of confidence that data passed to blocks is correct and useable as there will be less guesswork for Embedding Applications.

 For any Embedding Application that loads a Block Schema defined with the proposed system, it will be clear what _exact_ Property Types and Links to look for when finding applicable Entity Types that satisfy the Block Schema.
-In the case of the Property Types not existing in the Embedding Application, the URIs, as they are canonical, can be used to fetch definitions.
+In the case of the Property Types not existing in the Embedding Application, the URLs, as they are canonical, can be used to fetch definitions.

 ### Structure-based Queries